rafaelmoraes003/trybeer-delivery-app/README.md

 ###

-<p align="left">Este projeto full-stack teve como objetivo criar um e-commerce que simula uma distribuidora de bebidas, sendo possível criar contas, realizar login, ter acesso a uma tela de produtos para fazer a compra deles, tela de checkout, telas sobre pedidos e atualizar status desse pedidos.
-Além disso, se o usuário for do tipo administrador, é possível criar novos usuários (cliente ou vendedor) e também removê-los.<br><br>O Front-end foi feito utilizando React.js com Hooks e styled-components para a estilização. o Back-end foi feito usando Node.js, Express e Sequelize como ORM.
-O banco de dados utilizado foi o MySQL.<br><br>Ambas as pontas da aplicação possuem testes que cobrem praticamente todas as linhas de suas respectivas pastas, sendo o Front-end feito com Jest e React Testing Library e o Back-end feito com Mocha, Chai e Sinon.</p>
+<p align="left">This full-stack project aimed to create an e-commerce that simulates a beverage distributor, making it possible to create accounts, log in, access a product screen to purchase them, checkout screen, order screens and update status of that order.
+Furthermore, if the user is an administrator type, it is possible to create new users (customer or seller) and also remove them.<br><br>The Front-end was made using React.js with Hooks and styled-components to the styling.
+Back-end was made using Node.js, Express and Sequelize as ORM.
+The database used was MySQL.<br><br>Both ends of the application have tests that cover practically all the lines of their respective folders, the Front-end being made with Jest and React Testing Library and the Back-end made with Mocha, Chai and Sinon.</p>

 ###

-<h2 align="left">Tecnologias utilizadas</h2>
+<h2 align="left">Technologies used</h2>

 ###